Damselfly fact sheet | Field of Mars EEC

 Field of Mars Reserve contains wetland areas and creek lines connected to Buffalo Creek, Strangers Creek and the Lane Cove River catchment.
 Based on those habitats and the distribution of common NSW and eastern Australian species, the following damselflies are likely to be seen in and around the reserve.

-The Common Bluetail is a small to medium damselfly found across Australia and usually associated with slow-running or still water.
+The common bluetail is a small to medium damselfly found across Australia and usually associated with slow-running or still water.
 Mature males are bright blue and black.

-The Blue Riverdamsel is a medium-sized species that inhabits both flowing and standing waters, including streams, rivers, ponds and dams.
+The blue riverdamsel is a medium-sized species that inhabits both flowing and standing waters, including streams, rivers, ponds and dams.

-The Wandering Ringtail is a medium-sized damselfly found across eastern Australia.
+The wandering ringtail is a medium-sized damselfly found across eastern Australia.
 It is associated with standing and slow-flowing water and is often one of the more familiar damselflies in suitable wetland habitats.

-The Common Flatwing occurs across eastern Australia and is common along creeks, streams and rivers.
+The common flatwing occurs across eastern Australia and is common along creeks, streams and rivers.
 It is a useful comparison species because it often rests with its wings outspread like a dragonfly rather than folded together.

 Related fact sheets